ChicagoWorldcon/client/README.md

 [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) to incrementally
 re-build and serve the client code at `http://localhost:8080/` during development.

-To use the client, you'll need a [dublin2019/api](https://github.com/dublin2019/api) server that you can connect to.
+To use the client, you'll need a [ChicagoWorldcon/api](https://github.com/ChicagoWorldcon/api) server that you can connect to.
 In development, the server is assumed to run at its default local address `https://localhost:4430/`; in production, the default is to use the same host that server the client code.
 To specify a different target, use the `API_HOST` environment variable:

 ```
-API_HOST=members.worldcon.fi npm start
+API_HOST=api.chicagoworldcon.org npm start
 ```

 For other environment variables, see [`webpack.config.js`](./webpack.config.js).
 If you're running